ChongLC/apac-hpc-ai-2021-MAAZICKS/README.md

 High-Performance Computing – **GROMACS** (GROningen MAchine for Chemical Simulations)

 ### Goal:
-- [ ] Explain how Gromacs was configured, compiled and deployed Makefile.
+- [ ] Explain how Gromacs was configured, compiled and deployed Makefile
 - [ ] Showcase the ways on running the MD
 - [ ] Optimise the performance (ns/day) and wall time (s)